royopa/dspace-auto-install/README.md

 Automatic install DSpace on Ubuntu like systems.

-This project was based in article LiveCD on [Wiki DSpace].
+This project was based in article LiveCD on [Wiki DSpace](https://wiki.duraspace.org/display/DSPACE/LiveCD).

 http://royopa.wordpress.com/2014/03/04/instalacao-do-dspace-4-1-em-sistemas-ubuntu-like/